Nthumma123/helm/readme.md

 helm rollback nginx 1 # revision 1

-if we have specific values to dev/prod as values-prod.yml
+If we have specific values to dev/prod as values-prod.yml

 helm upgrade --install nginx -f values-prod.yml .